mdkendall/Orbitrakr/README.md

 Inspiration and some source code from [TinyGS](https://github.com/G4lile0/tinyGS).

-### Rotctld Interface

-Orbitrakr presents an interface on port 4533 compatible with the [Hamlib](https://github.com/Hamlib/Hamlib) rotctld protocol.
-This means Orbitrakr is compatible with any software that will talk to rotctld, for example [Gpredict](http://gpredict.oz9aec.net/) and the [SatNOGS](https://wiki.satnogs.org/) client.

-Programs like this, run on a separate computer, can be used to manually control the rotator, or to track satellites and command the rotator to point the antenna as they pass overhead.

 ## References

 Vallado, David A., Paul Crawford, Richard Hujsak, and T.S.
 Kelso, "Revisiting Spacetrack Report #3" presented at the AIAA/AAS Astrodynamics Specialist Conference, Keystone, CO, 2006 August 21–24.